KredX Blog KredX Blog

 Interest waiver for a moratorium is only applicable on loan interest accrued between 1 March and 31 August 2020.
 For instance, consider that an MSME loan accrues a compounding interest of Rs.
 30784 in this particular period.
 Simple interest calculation shows that borrowers are liable to bear Rs.
 30000 only as interest payments.
 Thereby, under this interest waiver facility, the business can save Rs.
 784.

-It is also crucial for you to understand that loans, which were closed during this period, are eligible for interest waivers.
+It is also crucial for you to understand that loans, that were closed during this period, are eligible for interest waivers.
 However, in such cases, the waived interest would be calculated from 1 March to its closure date only, and not till 31 August.

 The savings from this interest waiver scheme must be credited to the concerned borrower’s bank accounts by 5 November 2020.